 - 17.1.
+Please refer to the Trust's Data Breach Policy and Procedures for more information regarding how the Trust responds to data breaches. - 17.2.
 The term 'personal data breach' refers to a breach of security which has led to the destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
-The Headteacher/Principal, supported by the school/academy GDPR representative, will ensure that all staff are made aware of, and understand, what constitutes a data breach as part of their training. - 17.2.
-Effective and robust breach detection, investigation and internal reporting procedures are in place at the school/academy, which facilitate decision-making in relation to whether the relevant supervisory authority or the public need to be notified. - 17.3.
-Where the school/academy faces a data security incident, the DPO/Deputy DPO will coordinate an effort to establish whether a personal data breach has occurred, assess the significance of any breach, and take prompt and appropriate steps to address it. - 17.4.
+The Headteacher/Principal, supported by the school/academy GDPR representative, will ensure that all staff are made aware of, and understand, what constitutes a data breach as part of their training. - 17.3.
+Effective and robust breach detection, investigation and internal reporting procedures are in place at the school/academy, which facilitate decision-making in relation to whether the relevant supervisory authority or the public need to be notified.

+- 17.4.
+Where the school/academy faces a data security incident, the DPO/Deputy DPO will coordinate an effort to establish whether a personal data breach has occurred, assess the significance of any breach, and take prompt and appropriate steps to address it. - 17.5.
 All notifiable breaches will be reported to the relevant supervisory authority within 72 hours of the school/academy becoming aware of it.
 Where a breach is likely to result in a risk to the rights and freedoms of individuals, the relevant supervisory authority will be informed, and the individuals concerned will be contacted directly.
 A 'high risk' breach means that the threshold for notifying the individual is higher than that for notifying the relevant supervisory authority.
 The risk of the breach having a detrimental effect on the individual, and the need to notify the relevant supervisory authority, will be assessed on a case-by-case basis.
-In the event that a breach is sufficiently serious, the public will be notified without undue delay. - 17.5.
-Within a breach notification to the supervisory authority, the following information will be outlined: - The nature of the personal data breach, including the categories and approximate number of individuals and records concerned - The name and contact details of the DPO/Deputy DPO - An explanation of the likely consequences of the personal data breach

-- A description of the proposed measures to be taken to deal with the personal data breach - Where appropriate, a description of the measures taken to mitigate any possible adverse effects - 17.6.
-Where notifying an individual about a breach to their personal data, the school/academy will provide specific and clear advice to individuals on the steps they can take to protect themselves and their data, where possible and appropriate to do so. - 17.7.
-The DPO/Deputy DPO, supported by the school/academy GDPR representative, will ensure all facts regarding the breach, the effects of the breach and any decision-making processes and actions taken are documented in line with the UK GDPR accountability principle and in accordance with the Trust's Data Breach Policy and Procedures. - 17.8.
-Failure to report a breach when required to do so may result in a fine, as well as a fine for the breach itself. - 17.9.
+In the event that a breach is sufficiently serious, the public will be notified without undue delay. - 17.6.
+Within a breach notification to the supervisory authority, the following information will be outlined: - The nature of the personal data breach, including the categories and approximate number of individuals and records concerned - The name and contact details of the DPO/Deputy DPO - An explanation of the likely consequences of the personal data breach - A description of the proposed measures to be taken to deal with the personal data breach - Where appropriate, a description of the measures taken to mitigate any possible adverse effects - 17.7.
+When notifying an individual about a breach to their personal data, the school/academy will provide specific and clear advice to individuals on the steps they can take to protect themselves and their data, where possible and appropriate to do so. - 17.8.
+The DPO/Deputy DPO, supported by the school/academy GDPR representative, will ensure all facts regarding the breach, the effects of the breach and any decision-making processes and actions taken are documented in line with the UK GDPR accountability principle and in accordance with the Trust's Data Breach Policy and Procedures. - 17.9.
+Failure to report a breach when required to do so may result in a fine, as well as a fine for the breach itself. - 17.10.
 The Trust will work to identify the cause of the breach and assess how a recurrence can be prevented, e.g. by mandating data protection refresher training where the breach was a result of human error and/or developing strategies with the IT Partner to improve the security of the wider ICT systems.

-18. Data security
+18. Data Security